sga65536/Data-422-Group-Assignment/README.md

 - New Zealand Export data from Marcotrends.
 - New Zealand Business Confidence Index (BCI) and Consumer Confidence index (CCI) from OECD.
 ## Data Files:
-- tidy_data.csv :The data set used for analysis after data collation.
+- merged_data.csv :The data set used for analysis after data collation.

 ## Jupyter Notebook Code
 - Step1.ipynb : Julia Code for query the Indicator of the World Bank API and collect data using the API